ravi-kumar7/documentation/docs/bank-connect/management.md

 ---

-# Bank Connect: Management
+# BankConnect: Management

-Bank Connect REST APIs also provide additional APIs for management purposes.
+BankConnect REST APIs also provide additional APIs for management purposes.
 This article lists them.

 All the APIs listed below use the same authentication method as listed [here](/bank-connect/rest-api.html#authentication).